jarektkaczyk/laravel-global-scope/README.md

 Global scope in [Eloquent](http://laravel.com/docs/eloquent) is a neat feature.
 However, it doesn't fit the general idea in Laravel of things being easy to implement, in that it might be very hard to `remove` the scope from a query, unless you know ins and outs of the `Query\Builder`.

-That being said, you'll find here short but useful abstract `GlobalScope` that your scopes will extend, and you only need to implement 2 methods:
+That being said, you'll find here short but powerful abstract `GlobalScope` that your scopes will extend, and you only need to implement single method:

 1. `apply` - apply any constraints on the `Eloquent\Builder` that your scope requires.
-2. `isScopeConstraint` - determine whether given `where` clause is the one applied by your scope.
-The `where` is passed as an array, like each element in the `Query\Builder::$wheres` array.
+2. OPTIONALLY implement helper methods defining `Eloquent\Builder` macros etc.

 ## Installation